matheuslazarotto/ColorWheelApp/README.md

 the conversion formulas used in this application.

-This kind of color wheel is commonly found in graphic softwares, particularly in Blender and MacOS applications, and I hope it becomes useful in case one wish to implemented it by hand in a program and to provide the same amount of fun as I had studying it.
+This kind of color wheel is commonly found in graphic softwares, particularly in Blender and MacOS applications and I hope it becomes useful in case one wish to implemented it by hand in a program and to provide the same amount of fun as I had studying it.